Associate Chair, Administration

 - To develop mature, capable professionals who are able to relate constructively to clients, to work with clients to facilitate behavior change, demonstrate therapeutic interaction skills, and to facilitate the client’s development of problem-solving skills; and

-- To prepare students for professional service and leadership within the fields of rehabilitation and mental health counseling.
+- To prepare students for professional service and leadership within the fields of clinical rehabilitation counseling or clinical mental health counseling, based on their specialized research and field-based experiences.

 Ph.D. – Rehabilitation Counseling Education (RCE): The Rehabilitation Counseling Education Ph.D. program prepares individuals for careers in university teaching, research, and clinical practice with specific emphasis on rehabilitation counseling.
 The mission of the RCE Program at Illinois Tech is to offer a student-focused and research-based curriculum that prepares doctoral-level students to become professional counselor educators trained to perform advanced-level counseling, post-secondary teaching, clinical supervision, research, scholarship, leadership, and advocacy activities.
 The objectives of the program are: